rmpr1377a/osm-workshop-maker13/README.md

 Put your all y'all's awesome ideas for the Nov 3 APH event here.

-The question we are anwering is __how can we get more people involved in mapping our community?__
+The question we are anwering is __how can we get more people involved in mapping our community via OpenStreetMap?__

 Please add your name, email and github id to your ideas.